Group Leader

 Undergraduate Students

-Undergraduate positions are available!!!
-As we recover from the COVID-19 pandemic, there are now spaces for undergraduate volunteers, NSERC USRA holders, and students in CHEM 481, 483, and 484, to join our team.
+Undergraduate positions are available in the Spring!!!
+Particularly for CHEM 296, CHEM 396, and CHEM 481, 483, and 484, to join our team.